Florida is the perfect vacation destination for anyone who loves sunshine, beaches, theme parks, Everglades, or all of the above!

 You can literally get any type of food that you want in Orlando.
 You might have to drive a bit for it, but if you're staying near a theme park, you probably won't have to go far.

-Personally, my family and I enjoy going to O’Charley’s for dinner after a long day at a theme park.
+It might seem odd, but my family and I enjoy going to O'Charley's for dinner after a long day at a theme park.

 They have a huge menu, so everyone in your group will find something they like!

 Plus, they have PIE!
 And on Wednesdays, you get a free slice!
 (Just in case you didn't get enough sweet treats during your trip to the theme park!

 If you don't know where to eat, just Google it.
 Seriously.

 There a tons of hotels in Orlando.
 You can stay on Disney Property, Universal Studios Property, or any where else in the city!
 There are also plenty of budget hotels to choose from.

 Disney World, Universal Studios, Shopping, Disney Springs, and Universal’s City Walk.

 There are plenty famous restaurants located at Disney Springs and Universal’s City Walk.
 However, if you want something more laid back, you can find just about anything in Orlando.
 My personal favorite is O’Charley’s.